 Southside Ashpole Elementary School Selected for 2018-19 School Year

-On November 2, 2017, the State Board of Education selected only one school for the Innovative School District for the 2018-19 school year: Southside Ashpole Elementary School, Rowland, NC.
+On November 2, 2017, the State Board of Education selected only one school for the Innovative School District for the 2018-19 school year: Southside Ashpole Elementary School in Rowland, NC.

 This school is a part of the Robeson County School System.
 The local community in Robeson County was very upset about this decision and held many community meetings to show their disagreement with this school takeover.
 According to state statute, once selected for takeover, Robeson County School Board either could close the school or join the ISD.
 On January 9, 2018, the Public Schools of Robeson County School Board approved the transfer of Southside Ashpole Elementary in Rowland, NC into the Innovative School District beginning in the 2018-19 school year.

 School Works, a third-party evaluation firm contracted by the ISD, is tasked with evaluating any operator applications submitted and will report to the ISD Superintendent on their findings.
-The application process for being an operator of an Innovative School District is here.
-Applicants presented their proposed plans to improve student and school outcomes to the NCISD Superintendent.
+The application process for being an operator of an ISD is here.
+Applicants presented their proposed plans to improve student and school outcomes to the ISD Superintendent.
 NCISD received applications from The Romaine Group and Achievement for All Children.
 Public school advocates note neither entity has a strong, proven performance history.
 The Romaine Group, a for-profit Michigan based organization manages eight schools in Maryland and one in NC.
 The NC school, Capitol Encore Academy in Fayetteville, is a K-8 charter that earned a ‘D’ according to 2016-17 school report cards.
-Achievement for All Children is a new nonprofit, created by supporters of the school choice movement including a wealthy donor who helped support the bill that resulted in the creation of an Innovative School District.
+Achievement for All Children is a new nonprofit, created by supporters of the school choice movement including a wealthy donor who helped support the bill that resulted in the creation of NC’s IS.
 Many have questioned applicants’ ties to the controversial bill and pointed out that they stand to benefit financially from being chosen as operators.

 SchoolWorks evaluated the operator applications and found that at the time of assessment, neither entity met the requisites established by the ISD guidelines.
-According to press release issued on February 1, 2018: “Based on the reports received from SchoolWorks, at this time neither entity met the high expectations imposed by the ISD.
+According to a press release issued on February 1, 2018: “Based on the reports received from SchoolWorks, at this time neither entity met the high expectations imposed by the ISD.
 The ISD now plans to convene negotiations with both entities to gain additional insight on their respective capabilities and approaches to improving student achievement at Southside Ashpole.”
-The ISD Superintendent asked for an additional 60 days to decide on an operator.
-Critics and supporters of the ISD model expressed concern over the small number of applicants.
+The ISD Superintendent asked for an additional 60 days to decide on an operator due to the concern over the small number of applicants.

 Achievement for All Children chosen to operate newly formed Innovative School District